spitbol/x64/docs/minimal.md

-If possible, printing should be permitted after this condition has been signalled once to allow for dump and other diagnostic information.  assuming this to be possible, SPITBOL may make more *syspr* calls. if the error return occurs another time, execution is terminated by a call of *sysej* with ending code 998.
+If possible, printing should be permitted after this condition has been signalled once to allow for dump and other diagnostic information.  assuming this to be possible, SPITBOL may make more SYSPR calls. if the error return occurs another time, execution is terminated by a call of SYSEJ with ending code 998.

-<h5>*sysrd* -- read record from standard input
+### SYSRD -- read record from standard input
-file</h5>
+file

-*sysrd* is used to read a record from the standard input file. the buffer provided is an *scblk* for a string the length of which in characters is given in WC, this corresponding to the maximum length of string which SPITBOL is prepared to receive. at compile time it corresponds to xxx in the most recent -inxxx card (default 72) and at execution time to the most recent ,r_r_ (record length) in the third arg of an input() statement for the standard input file (default 80).
+SYSRD is used to read a record from the standard input file. the buffer provided is an SCBLK for a string the length of which in characters is given in WC, this corresponding to the maximum length of string which SPITBOL is prepared to receive. at compile time it corresponds to xxx in the most recent `-inxxx` card (default 72) and at execution time to the most recent ,*r* (record length) in the third arg of an input() statement for the standard input file (default 80).

-If fewer than (WC) characters are read, the length field of the *scblk* must be adjusted before returning unless the buffer is right padded with zeroes.
+If fewer than (WC) characters are read, the length field of the SCBLK must be adjusted before returning unless the buffer is right padded with zeroes.

 It is also permissible to take the alternative return after such an adjustment has been made.

 SPITBOL may continue to make calls after an endfile return so this routine should be prepared to make repeated endfile returns.

 ```
-       (xr)                  pointer to buffer (scblk pointer)
+       (XR)                  pointer to buffer (scblk pointer)
-       (wc)                  length of buffer in characters
+       (WC)                  length of buffer in characters
-       jsr  sysrd            call to read line
+       JSR  sysrd            call to read line
-       ppm  loc              endfile or no i/p file after sysxi
+       PPM  loc              endfile or no i/p file after SYSXI
                              or input file name change.  if
                              the former,scblk length is zero.
                              if input file name change, length
                              is non-zero. caller should re-issue
                              sysrd to obtain input record.
-       (wa,wb,wc)            destroyed
+       (WA,WB,WC)            destroyed
 ```

-<h5>*sysri* -- read record from interactive channel</h5>
+### SYSRI -- read record from interactive channel

 Reads a record from online terminal for SPITBOL variable, terminal. if online terminal is unavailable then code the endfile return only.

 The buffer provided is of length 258 characters.
-*sysri* should replace the count in the second word of the *scblk* by the actual character count unless buffer is right padded with zeroes.
+SYSRI should replace the count in the second word of the SCBLK by the actual character count unless buffer is right padded with zeroes.

 It is also permissible to take the alternative return after